 The saying goes: “Keep Portland weird.”
 So of course there are creative authors in the unique Oregon city.
-While authors aren’t busy frequenting Timbers and Trail Blazers games, or taking a quick trip to the famous Oregon coast, they’re writing.
-Peanut Butter Publishing or Classic Day Publishing proudly services the Portland metro area and writers reach out to us when they’re ready for their voices to be heard and their stories to be shared.
-Taking the first step towards publishing aspirations is hard, but we can help you take it, and the next step and the one after that too.
+While authors aren’t busy frequenting Timbers and Trail Blazers games, or taking a quick trip to the famous Oregon Coast, they’re writing.
+Peanut Butter Publishing proudly serves the Portland metro area.
+Writers reach out to us when they’re ready for their voices to be heard and their stories to be shared.
+Taking the first step towards publishing is hard, but we can help you take it.

 Saved by the Enemy by Craig A. Ledbetter

 We are proud to say that this book was one of the top selling on Amazon Kindle.
 It’s a beautiful story and reveals many truths.